codeadamca/javascript-functions/README.md

-# A Basic Introduction to JavaScript and Functions
+# Introduction to JavaScript and Functions

 A series of basic custom JavaScript functions.